mozilla/ichnaea/docs/metrics.rst

 Internal Monitoring
 -------------------

-``api.limit#key:<apikey_shortname>`` : gauge
+``api.limit#key:<apikey_shortname>,#path:<path>`` : gauge

-    One gauge is created per API key that has rate limiting enabled on it.
-    This gauge measures how many requests have been done for each such API key for the current day.
+    One gauge is created per API key and API path which has rate limiting enabled on it.
+This gauge measures how many requests have been done for each such API key and path combination for the current day.

 ``queue#queue:celery_cell``,
 ``queue#queue:celery_default``,